 Typically, one bulb of Korean Red Hot has eight or nine uniformly sized, large cloves.
 The cloves come with a strong, garlicky flavor that fans of the spice love so much.

-If health is your top concern, think about Siberian garlic.
+If health is your top concern, think about Siberian for best garlic varieties to grow.
 Its allicin content strengthens your immune system and helps control cholesterol and circulation.

 Siberian garlic has subdued flavors that enrich the taste of your food.
 Furthermore, the cloves caramelize when roasting, giving cooked foods a distinctive flavor.